System Failure: The Way Guest Posts Usually Work

 Stop relying on creative effort and start implementing a system.

 To be great at guest posting requires more than just good writing; it requires a cold, smart plan to use other people's authority.
-By borrowing the trust of big names in your industry, you skip months—even years—of building your own reputation.
+Borrowing the trust of big names in your industry skips months, sometimes years, of building your own reputation from scratch.
 But this shortcut has dangers.
-Without strict quality control, you risk Damaging Your Brand Image; a poorly chosen or "weak" article can signal to the market that your company isn't ready for the big leagues.
+Without strict quality control, you risk Damaging Your Brand Image — a poorly chosen or weak article can signal to the market that your company isn't ready for the big leagues.

 The biggest mistake in this area is not having a pitch rejected, but Not Connecting It to Your Sales Pipeline.
 Most companies work hard just to get published, only to find out they built a bridge that leads nowhere.
 To turn "exposure" into real results, you must stop seeing the guest post as a separate achievement.